tyler961/GravitySimulation/README.md

 Progam takes in optional arguments when starting from command line.
 - -a: Load a file with particle information
 - -c: Calcuate particle positions.
 Will ask for number of seconds to simulate
-- -l: Loads a file containing particle positions that have already been caculated and saved
+- -l: Loads a file containing particle positions that have already been calculated and saved
 - -s: Save calculations to a file

 During a simulation you can click the spacebar to pause the screen.